Abdallah-Alqiran/Kotlin-Tasks/README.md

 ## Overview

 Welcome to my repository!
-This project includes all the tasks and projects I'm working on as part of the **Digital Egypt Pioneers Initiative** in the **Android Development Track**.
-Here, you’ll find examples, explanations, and code solutions for different tasks related to Android app development using Kotlin.
+This project includes all the tasks and projects I work on as part of the **Digital Egypt Pioneers Initiative** in the **Android Development Track**.
+Here, I solve the required tasks.

 ---